 Bulimia Nervosa: The person is of normal weight (sometimes slightly overweight).
-There is disproportionally high or excessive and uncontrollable eating within a defined period (of two hours).
-This is followed by compensatory behavior of eliminating the food that includes inducing vomiting, taking laxatives, enemas or diuretics, heavy exercise, or a period of fasting.
+There is disproportionally high or excessive and uncontrollable eating within a defined period (of two hours), that involves eating large amounts of food, rapidly, even when not hungry and till uncomfortably full.
+This is followed by compensatory behavior of eliminating the food that includes inducing vomiting and taking laxatives, enemas or diuretics (purging bulimia) or by heavy exercise, or a period of fasting (non-purging bulimia).
 Such episodes should occur at least once a week for 3 months to qualify as bulimia nervosa.

 Bulimia nervosa differs from the binge eating-purging type of anorexia nervosa in 2 ways – the person having normal weight or being slightly overweight in bulimia as opposed to underweight in anorexia, and that in bulimia the person is often preoccupied with shame and guilt, while in anorexia, the person is often surprised by the concern and attributed seriousness on the condition by others.

 Purging type anorexia and bulimia may show puffed cheeks, throat/finger injury, mouth ulcers, and dental decay due to induced vomiting.
-Unlike bulimia, anorexia can have serious health consequences like malnutrition and vitamin deficiencies, weakness, dizziness, low blood pressure, electrolyte imbalances, heart failure, and heart rhythm problems, hormonal irregularities causing lack of or irregular menses and high-risk pregnancies in women, hair loss, weak bones, swollen joints, constipation, anemia, skin problems, kidney disease, dehydration, and mental slowness, irritability or depression.
+Such people often disappear to the bathroom after meals.
+Both bulimia and anorexia can have serious health consequences like malnutrition and vitamin deficiencies, weakness, dizziness, low blood pressure, electrolyte imbalances, heart failure, and heart rhythm problems, hormonal irregularities causing lack of or irregular menses and high-risk pregnancies in women, hair loss, weak bones, swollen joints, constipation, anemia, skin problems, kidney disease, dehydration, and mental slowness, irritability or depression.

 Binge-eating disorder: It refers to eating as in bulimia but without compensatory behaviors.
 Other characteristics include eating without actual hunger, rapid eating, eating till uncomfortably full, eating alone, and feelings of shame, disgust, guilt, and depression.
 These eating episodes should occur at least once a week for 3 months.